Mariussgal/ETH-GLOBAL-CANNES-2026/README.md

 # YIELD STREAM MARKETPLACE (YSM)

-Yield Stream Marketplace (YSM) is a decentralized platform that allows DeFi protocols to sell their future fee against an instant payout.
+Yield Stream Marketplace (YSM) is a decentralized platform that allows DeFi protocols to sell their future fee revenue in exchange for instant USDC capital.
 Investors buy Yield Stream Tokens (YST) at a discount and earn yield as fees flow in.
 Assuring no debt and no dilution for the issuers.

 ---